deeplearning4j/deeplearning4j/glossary.md

 Cosine is the angle attached to the origin, which makes it useful here.
 (We normalize the measurements so they come out as percentages, where 1 means that two vectors are equal, and 0 means they are perpendicular, bearing no relation to each other.)

+### <a name="deeplearning">Deep Learning</a>

+    Deep Learning allows computational models composed of multiple processing layers to learn representations of data with multiple levels of abstraction.
+These methods have dramatically improved the state-of-the-art in speech recognition, visual object recognition, object detection, and many other domains such as drug discovery and genomics.
+Deep learning discovers intricate structure in large datasets by using the back-propagation algorithm to indicate how a machine should change its internal parameters that are used to compute the representation in each layer from the representation in the previous layer.
+Deep convolutional nets have brought about dramatic improvements in processing images, video, speech and audio, while recurrent nets have shone on sequential data such as text and speech.
+Representation learning is a set of methods that allows a machine to be fed with raw data and to automatically discover the representations needed for detection or classification.
+Deep learning methods are representation learning methods with multiple levels of representation, obtained by composing simple but non-linear modules that each transform the representation at one level (starting with the raw input) into a representation at a higher, slightly more abstract level.
+-*NIPS*

 ### <a name="downpoursgd">Downpour Stochastic Gradient Descent</a>
 [Downpour stochastic gradient descent](http://research.google.com/archive/large_deep_networks_nips2012.html) is an asynchronous [stochastic gradient descent](#stochasticgradientdescent) procedure, employed by Google among others, that expands the scale and increases the speed of training deep-learning networks.